dita-community/org.dita-community.i18n/README.md

 # org.dita-community.i18n

-Internationalization Services for the DITA Open Toolkit
+Internationalization Services for DITA Open Toolkit

-This package provides a set of general-purpose internationalization services for use with the DITA Open Toolkit XSLT and, if necessary, Java processing.
+This package provides a set of general-purpose internationalization services for use with DITA Open Toolkit XSLT and, if necessary, Java processing.

 It provides the following services: